pabloitu/pymock/README.md

 docker run --rm --volume $PWD:/usr/src/mockup:rw mockup run
 ```

-### Simple run using binary and passing arguments from terminal
+### Run using binary and passing arguments from terminal

 Runs the binary using arguments passed from the terminal (preferred way).
 See function `run.run()` and examples/case_1